WORLD CLASS FISHING IN THE FRONT YARD....

 SNOW BIRD CREEK

 Snowbird provides trout fishing opportunities with stocked trout (Rainbow, Brown and Brook) in the lower section and Native Brook trout fishing in the upper section.
+Big Snowbird Creek has a 2.8 mile section (USFS foot bridge at the old railroad junction to USFS Road 2579) of Delayed Harvest waters which opened October 2013.
 More Info

 Remote, beautiful, accessible only by boat or foot, a stream that truly lives up to its legend.
 Hazel Creek is the most popular stream on the park side of Fontana Lake.
 More Info